-- Configuration data: data used by the TOE to enforce the System Security Policy (SSP, Section 2.4.4.2). - Run-time data such as security attributes.
+- Configuration data: data used by the TOE to enforce the System Security Policy (SSP, Section 3.4.4.2). - Run-time data such as security attributes.

-2.4.2.1 PikeOS Operating System
+3.4.2.1 PikeOS Operating System

-The PikeOS Operating System consists of the PikeOS Separation Kernel and, depending on the configuration used, of additional software components as mentioned in Section 2.4.3.
-Such components are depicted in Figure 1 by the red boxes on the right side.
+The PikeOS Operating System consists of the TOE and, depending on the configuration used, of additional software components as mentioned in Section 3.4.3.
+Such components are depicted in Figure 1 within the box labeled "BSP".

-2.4.3 TOE Operational Environment
+3.4.3 TOE Operational Environment

 In a final product, e.g., an embedded system product based on the TOE, the TOE will use additional supporting software components to adapt the product to its operational environment, including the system's hardware.
 These additional components are provided by the integrator and are not covered by this evaluation and belong therefore to the TOE's operational environment.
-They interact with the PikeOS TOE through the TOE's well-defined interfaces and do not change the TOE binary.
-Some of the components execute privileged CPU instructions or use privileged PikeOS services and could therefore interfere with security policies enforced by the TSF at runtime.
-Those components are collectively referred to as privileged executables (see Section 2.4.3.1.3).
-It is outside the scope of this evaluation how the trust for the privileged executables, e.g. the integrator may use a national scheme's accreditation for components and/or the product based on the TOE, a Common Criteria evaluation of the product based on the TOE, or the integrator may provide some other arguments to the user of the product based on the TOE.
+They interact with the TOE through the TOE's well-defined interfaces and do not change the TOE binary.
+Some of the components execute privileged CPU instructions or use privileged TOE services and could therefore interfere with security policies enforced by the TSF at runtime.
+Those components are collectively referred to as privileged executables (see Section 3.4.3.1.3).
+It is outside the scope of this evaluation how the trust for the privileged executables will be established.
+The integrator of a product based on PikeOS must establish trust for these privileged executables, e.g. the integrator may use a national scheme's accreditation for components and/or the product based on the TOE, a Common Criteria evaluation of the product based on the TOE, or the integrator may provide some other arguments to the user of the product based on the TOE.

-The TOE's operational environment consists of everything outside the blue box in Figure 1.
-The various privileged (red) or non-privileged (green) components that may be added by the system or platform integrators are the following:
+The TOE's operational environment consists of everything outside the box labeled "PikeOS Separation Kernel" in Figure 1.

+The various privileged components (boxes indicated as "Privileged executable Content") or non-privileged components (boxes indicated as "Normal Partition Content") that may be added by the system or platform integrators are the following:

-2.4.3.1 Partition
+3.4.3.1 Partition

-A partition is a logical unit maintained by the PikeOS Separation Kernel and configured by the configuration data.
+A partition is a logical unit maintained by the TOE and configured by the configuration data.
 A partition contains user data.
-For each partition, the PikeOS Separation Kernel provides resources.
+For each partition, the TOE provides resources.
 Resources of a partition comprise physical memory and allocated CPU time for each CPU.

-PikeOS supports two different kinds of partitions: normal and system partitions.
-Normal partitions, depicted as green boxes in Figure 1, are defined in Section 2.4.3.1.1.
-System partitions, depicted as red boxes in Figure 1, are defined in Section 2.4.3.1.2.
+The TOE supports two different kinds of partitions: normal and system partitions.
+Normal partitions as depicted in Figure 1 are defined in Section 3.4.3.1.1.
+System partitions as depicted in Figure 1 are defined in Section 3.4.3.1.2.

-Partitions can communicate with each other under the supervision of the PikeOS Separation Kernel.
+Partitions can communicate with each other under the supervision of the TOE.
 This communication occurs via communication objects.
 A communication object is an object exposed to one or multiple partitions with access rights as defined in the configuration data.

-2.4.3.1.1 Normal Partition

-A normal partition can use the API provided by PikeOS to partitions that only consists of non-privileged calls ("normal partition API").
-The integrator can define a partition as a normal partition in the PikeOS configuration.

-2.4.3.1.2 System Partition

-A system partition can use the whole API provided by PikeOS to partitions ("system partition API"), i.e. use both non-privileged (normal partition API) and additional privileged calls.
-The integrator can define a partition as a system partition in the PikeOS configuration.

-2.4.3.1.3 Executable, Non-privileged Executable, Privileged Executable

-"Executable" is the term for an application within a partition or other executable code linked to PikeOS.
+- 3.4.3.1.1 Normal Partition A normal partition can use the API provided by the TOE to partitions that only consists of non-privileged calls ("normal partition API").
+The integrator can define a partition as a normal partition in the SSP. - 3.4.3.1.2 System Partition A system partition can use the whole API provided by the TOE to partitions ("system partition API"), i.e. use both non-privileged (normal partition API) and additional privileged calls.
+The integrator can define a partition as a system partition in the SSP. - 3.4.3.1.3 Executable, Non-privileged Executable, Privileged Executable "Executable" is the term for an application within a partition or other executable code linked to the PikeOS Operating System.